purplegreen0325/kinkdirectory/README.md

 These filtering options make it easy to manage large lists and focus on specific aspects of your preferences.

+## 🔮 Upcoming Features

+We're constantly working to improve Kink Directory.
+Here are some features we're planning to implement:

+- 🔍 **More kinks** - Expanding our list of kinks and preferences for a more comprehensive experience
+- 🔄 **Compare lists** - Ability to compare your preferences with a partner to quickly identify common interests and boundaries
+- 🏷️ **Category filtering** - Toggle kinks based on categories (e.g., IRL practicality, intensity levels, or activity types)

 ## 📱 Screenshots

 ### Create a New List